On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

-A key insight was propounded in \cite{PPal15PushingTheLimits}, that there often exists a latent structure in the MMV problem: the nonzero entries of $\matX$ are uncorrelated.
-This signal structure can be enforced by assuming each column of $\matX$ to be i.i.d. $\mathcal{N}(0, \diag{(\vgamma)})$, where $\vgamma \in \Real^{n}_{+}$ is a non-negative vector of variance parameters.
-Under this source model, identifying the nonzero rows of $\matX$ is tantamount to estimating the support of $\vgamma$.
-In \cite{PPal15PushingTheLimits}, the Co-LASSO algorithm was proposed for the recovery of $\vgamma$.
-Instead of working directly with the linear observations, Co-LASSO uses their covariance form, $\frac{1}{L}\matY \matY^{T}$, as input, and $\vgamma$ is recovered by solving the following non-negative $\ell_{1}$ norm minimization problem:
+A key insight was propounded in \cite{PPal15PushingTheLimits}, that there often exists a latent structure in the MMV problem: \textit{the nonzero rows of~$\matX$ are uncorrelated}.
+This signal structure can be enforced by modeling each column of $\matX$ to be i.i.d. $\mathcal{N}(0, \diag{(\vgamma)})$, where $\vgamma \in \Real^{n}_{+}$ is a nonnegative vector of variance parameters.
+Under this source model, identifying the nonzero rows of~$\matX$ amounts to detecting the support of $\vgamma$.
+In \cite{PPal15PushingTheLimits}, Co-LASSO is proposed to recover $\vgamma$.
+Instead of directly working with the linear observations~$\matY$, Co-LASSO uses their covariance form, $\frac{1}{L}\matY \matY^{T}$, as input, and estimates $\vgamma$ as a solution of the following constrained $\ell_{1}$-norm minimization problem: